-Although it is possible to cause toxicity by over-dosing certain minerals, the levels of these mineral within well-known and commercially available injectable supplements are far below the Maximum Tolerance Levels (MTL) stated in Table 1.
+Although it is possible to cause toxicity by over-dosing certain minerals, the levels of these minerals within well-known and commercially available injectable supplements are far below the Maximum Tolerance Levels (MTL) stated in Table 1.

-Interactions between minerals must also be taken into account, as many minerals are able to positively or negatively affect levels of other minerals^{10,42}.

-A common example is the relationship between copper, molybdenum and sulphur discussed earlier in this article.
+Interactions between minerals must also be taken into account, as many minerals are able to positively or negatively affect levels of other minerals are able to positively or negatively affect levels of other minerals of the relationship between copper, molybdenum and sulphur discussed earlier in this article.
 When using mineral supplements, it is important to consider any mineral excesses which may occur naturally in a specific area; this is because if animals have high levels of a specific mineral, supplementation may push levels to toxic levels.